Skip to content

 New Hampshire

-To start your cleaning business in New Hampshire, register with the New Hampshire Secretary of State (SOS).
-To get started, use New Hampshire Quick Start to register your business, and complete your business formation and tax filings.
+To get licensed in New Hampshire, register with the New Hampshire Secretary of State.
+Use New Hampshire Quick Start to register your business and complete your business formation and tax filings.

 New Jersey